 The International Olympic Committee have decided to review the inclusion of boxing as an event at the 2020 Games in Tokyo, Japan.

-“The IOC reserves the right to review the inclusion of boxing on the programme of the Youth Olympic Games Buenos Aires 2018 and the Olympic Games Tokyo 2020,” said IOC President Thomas Bach in a statement ahead of the Winter Olympics in South Korea.
+“The IOC reserves the right to review the inclusion of boxing on the program of the Youth Olympic Games Buenos Aires 2018 and the Olympic Games Tokyo 2020,” said IOC President Thomas Bach in a statement ahead of the Winter Olympics in South Korea.

 “We are extremely worried about the governance in AIBA,” he added.

-Should boxing be removed it would be a huge blow for not only the amateur code but the sport as a whole.
+Should boxing be removed, it would be a huge blow for not only the amateur code but the sport as a whole.

 More is set to be revealed on the situation after the Winter Games’ conclusion.